 Record Type – A collection of closely related data fields—equivalent to an SQL table.
 Similar to a C struct, a record type is defined by a set of closely related data fields.

-Relational Model – A database in which inter-table relationships are organized based on common data columns which define a one-to-many relationship between a row of the primary key table and one or more rows of the matching foreign key table.
+Relational Model – A database in which inter-table relationships are primarily organized through common data columns which define a one-to-many relationship between a row of the primary key table and one or more rows of the matching foreign key table.
+Equi-joins relate tables that have matching primary/foreign key values, but other comparisons (relationships) may be defined.
 Besides describing how the database tables are related, the relational model also defines how the related data can be accessed and manipulated.
 SQL is the most commonly used relational model database language.
+See Wikipedia

 Royalty – A License fee set forth in an Agreement (Product and Pricing Addendum).

 Scalability – A software system is scalable when its performance and overall system throughput continues to improve as more computing resources are made available for its use.
-This usually comes in the form of the number of cores (built-in CPUs) available in the computer on which the software system is run.
-However, there is always an upper limit to the number of CPUs that can be utilized before overall system performance and throughput begins to degrade.
+This usually comes in the form of the number of CPUs and cores available in the computer on which the software system is run.

 Scalar Function – Either a built-in SQL function or a user-defined function that returns a single value computed only from the values of any required arguments at the time the function is called.

-Schema – A representation of the design of a database.
+Schema – A representation of the structure of a database.
 It may be graphical or textual.
 Graphical representations typically involve the use of boxes that represent database tables and arrows that represent inter-table relationships.
-Textual schema representations utilize Data(base) Definition Language statements to describe a database design.
+Textual schema representations utilize Database Definition Language (DDL) statements to describe a database design.